Shoreasg/next12-tailwind-boilerplate/README.md

 This is a boilerplate for my own use.
-This boilerplate uses Next 12 and tailwind
+This boilerplate uses Next 12 and tailwind in ts